Hube2/acf-medium-editor/README.md

 ### Add Custom Buttons in Code

-This filter is applied to the custom buttons after before they are validated as having all the correct requirements that are given when creating a custom button in the field settings for a Medium Editor Field.
+This filter is applied to the custom buttons before they are validated as having all the correct requirements that are given when creating a custom button in the field settings for a Medium Editor Field.

 **Hooks**